Featuring Magnascent (Nascent) Iodine

 - Diets that do not regularly include iodized salt (iodized salt is most people’s only consistent iodine source)

-- Diets without ocean fish or sea vegetables (this is most people’s second best source of iodine)
+- Diets without ocean fish or sea vegetables (this is second most prevalent source of iodine)

-- Diets high in the consumption of bakery products (which contain bromine that prevents uptake ofh iodine)
+- Diets high in the consumption of bakery products (which contain bromine that prevents uptake of iodine)

-Iodine Protects Against Heavy Metals, Chemicals, Toxins & Radiation
+Iodine Protects Against Halines, Heavy Metals, Chemicals, Toxins & Radiation

 Iodine is very important to protect against chlorine, bromine and flourine interference with cell membrane functions, which interfere with hormone release, nutrient uptake and toxin removal.
-The way this happens is that when iodine levels in the body are low, these halogens take over in iodine receptors, blocking hormone and nutrient transport and trapping toxins in cells.
+If your water is fluoridated, you had better keep your iodine levels high.
+If you eat bakery goods (common source of bromine), you had better keep your iodine intake high.
+Otherwise, these halogens will take over in iodine receptors, blocking hormone and nutrient transport and trapping toxins in cells.

 Radiation quickly damages the thyroid.
-With the amount of increased radiation in the environment (from Fukashima, etc.), thyroid cancer is one of the fastest growing cancers today (especially in children).
+With the amount of increased radiation in the environment (from Fukashima, etc.), the threat of thyroid cancer is one of the fastest growing cancer threats today (especially in children).
 Nascent iodine can help protect the thyroid by competing with radioactive iodine in thyroid receptors.

-The correct procedure for using Magnascent Iodine is as follows: Put one or two ounces of water in a glass and, using the dropper provided, put the desired number of drops into the water.
+The correct procedure for using Magnascent Iodine is as follows: Put one or two ounces of water in a glass and, using the dropper provided, drop the desired number of drops into the water.
 Drink the resulting mixture within a few minutes.
-The mixture becomes activated when the Iodine is dropped into the water and is active for the next few hours inside the human body.
+The mixture becomes activated when the iodine is dropped into the water and is active for the next few hours inside the human body.

-However, don’t be in a hurry.
-Please start at only one drop per day, and work your way up to higher doses.
-The reason is that because Iodine helps cell membranes to have an increased ability to expel toxins from the cell into the bloodstream, you may unleash enough exiting toxins to make you grumpy or very uncomfortable .
-For most people, an increased rate of detoxification causes no problems (and is in fact, very desirable), but, for a minority of people, a rapid change in how many toxins are leaving cells and entering the blood stream is very uncomfortable, especially if their elimination pathways are sluggish, or they are extremely toxic.
-Hence the suggestion to start at a very low dose, and increase from there, always staying in your comfort zone.
-Maximum doses can be as high as 60 drops per day in divided doses (but, again start from a lower amount and work up).
+For most people, an increased rate of detoxification causes no problems, but, for some people, a rapid change in how many toxins are leaving cells and entering the blood stream is very uncomfortable, especially if their elimination pathways are sluggish, or they are extremely toxic.
+Hence the suggestion we make is to start at a very low dose, and increase from there, always staying in your comfort zone.
+Maximum doses can be as high as 60 drops per day (in severely deficient situations) in divided doses (but, again start from a lower amount and work up).

-If you would like to be somewhat scientific in determining an Iodine supplementation goal, the following is a good guide (just follow the steps)
+If you would like to be somewhat scientific in determining an Iodine supplementation goal, the following is a reasonable guide (just follow the steps)

 - First determine your Iodine saturation goal for your body.
 For most adults that number will be between 2,000 mg and 3,000 mg total Iodine storage in the body.
 You can multiply your body weight in pounds by 14.
 So, for a person who weighs 150 pounds, the total desired amount is 2,100 mg.

-- Next, determine your current saturation level with an Iodine Patch Test (this isn’t as scientific as an actual urine excretion measurement, so if you can afford to do that medical test with your doctor, that will be more accurate).
+- Next, determine your current saturation level with an Iodine Patch Test (this isn’t as scientific as an actual urine excretion measurement, so if you can afford to do that medical test with your doctor, you will have a more accurate measurement).
 If the Iodine stain (patch) takes 8 hours to disappear, your saturation is calculated by dividing those hours by 48, i.e. 8/48 = 17 percent.
 That means you would be 83 percent deficient in Iodine.
-So, now multiply .83 * 2,100.
+So, now multiply .83 * 2,100 (our example goal).
 The result is 1,743 mg.
-That’s how much Iodine you need to add to your body.
-The medical test will give you a similar idea of deficiency.
+That’s how much Iodine needs to be added to the body in this example.
+(If you have the medical test done, you will be getting a similar percentage deficiency.)

 - Next, keep in mind that your body loses about 1 mg per day of Iodine in the normal course of living.
-So, if you want to bring your Iodine storage level (or saturation) up to 100% in six months time, you will need to add 183 to 1,743 (=1,926).
-The 183 is to replace the 1 mg loss per day during those six months.
+So, if you want to bring your Iodine storage level (or saturation) up to 100% in twelve months time, you will need to add 365 to 1,743 (=2,108).
+The 365 is to replace the 1 mg loss per day during those twelve months.

 - Next convert milligrams to drops and divide by number of days.
-There are .4 mg of Iodine in each drop.
-So, divide 1,926 by .4 and you will need to take 4,815 drops over that six month period, which is 26 drops per day... and you could take that as 5 drops, five times a day, or 7 drops, four times a day, or 8 drops three times a day, or 13 drops twice a day.
+There are .315 mg of Iodine in each drop.
+So, divide 2,108 by .315 and you will need to take 6,692 drops over that twelve month period, which is 18 drops per day... and you 5 drops four times a day, or 9 drops twice a day.

-Mixing the product in juice or other liquids will cause the Iodine to lose its nascent (active) state since it will chemically binds with other things in the juice.
+Mixing the product in juice or taking with other liquids will cause the Iodine to lose its nascent (active) state since it will chemically binds with other things.
 This will make Magnascent Iodine become an ordinary Iodine (which is good), instead of active (which is the best).

 How to Determine if One Is Deficient in Iodine - Iodine Patch Test